Packages

 3. Click the checkmark next to the version you want to restore and click Submit.

-The tool has a package hierarchy menu that indicates all added, removed, or modified instances between versions using corresponding icons, with the following tabs available:
+When a package has multiple versions, you can compare changes between versions using the diff viewer.
+The tool has a package hierarchy menu that indicates all added, removed, or modified instances between versions using corresponding icons, including the following features:

 • Visual Overview shows the visual differences of the 3D rendering under different camera positions.
 It's the default view for packages with a 3D object (models, parts) as the root object, and it's currently only available for the root object.